 The last 50 years have been devastating for British wildlife with now more than 10% of our species facing extinction (1).
-By consciously managing habitats, organic farms, like Yeo Valley, provide safe havens with research showing they are 50% more abundant in wildlife than non-organic farms.
+By consciously managing habitats, organic farms provide safe havens, with research showing they are 50% more abundant in wildlife than non-organic farms.
 Good news for a whole host of wonderful creatures: from bees and beetles, to hedgehogs and skylarks.

 Organic farming creates countryside jobs, helping to keep the UK’s rural communities alive and kicking.
-Here at Yeo Valley, supporting British Farmers is our greatest passion, as we believe they make our landscape the beautiful and vibrant place it is today.
+Supporting British organic farmers since 1994 is something we’re really proud of.
+We believe they make our landscape the beautiful and vibrant place it is today.

 So, why choose organic milk?

-Given all its wholesome benefits, we think it’s safe to say organic milk is not just your average white stuff!
-So, when it comes to choosing the milk your family splash on their morning cornflakes, stir into their afternoon brew or glug by the glass at tea time… always choose organic.
-It means you can be confident that your milk is always: full of key nutrients, comes from happy healthy cows and supports British family farms.
+Given all its wholesome benefits, we think it’s safe to say organic milk is not just your average white stuff.
+So, when it comes to choosing the milk your family splash on their granola, stir into their afternoon brew or glug by the glass… always choose organic.
+It means you can be confident that your pint is one you can trust which supports British organic family farms.